CheukHoYun/CS1XA3/Assign2/README.md

 # Assignment 2 - Elm Architecture
+## Part 1 is a simple CV page show my knowledge in HTML and CSS.
+## Part 2 is a simple game coded in Elm, to show my skill in Elm architecture.
-View project here: http://ugweb.cas.mcmaster.ca/~yunc5/
+View project here: http://ugweb.cas.mcmaster.ca/~yunc5/ (Might be unavailable when not using McMaster network.
+Try https://htmlpreview.github.io/?https://github.com/CheukHoYun/CS1XA3/blob/master/Assign2/Assignment.html to see the game page. )

 ## Part 1 - CV Page
 It's just a simple CV page I made from templates.